erichards52/Master-Project/README.md

 has already been named appropriately (i.e.: I typically run this command once I have created a directory called "KrakDB").

-This script will create arachael genome, human genome, bacterial genome, viral genome and rat genome.
+this script will create arachael genome, human genome, bacterial genome, viral genome and rat genome.
 -------------------------
 ### Kaiju